 Costs & Procedure of a Blood Draw

-If there is a medical reason to have a blood test, the costs are usually covered by statutory health insurance.
-The same applies to general preventive examinations (such as the U-examination, the J-examination and the basic check every three years from the age of 35), which also include a small blood test.
+If there is a medical reason to create a blood count, the costs are usually covered by statutory health insurance.
+The same applies to general preventive examinations (such as the U-examination, the J-examination, and the basic check every three years from the age of 35), which also include a small blood count.

-The blood sample itself is usually taken in the morning, so that the last meal is at least eight hours ago.
-An appointment is made with your family doctor, specialist or other trained professional.
-The blood sample can be taken not only in the doctor's office, but also in pharmacies, medical laboratories or DRK blood collection points.
+The blood sample is usually taken in the morning so that the last meal was at least eight hours ago.
+An appointment is made with the general practitioner, specialist, or other trained professional for this purpose.Because the blood sample can be taken not only in the doctor's office but also in pharmacies, medical laboratories, or blood collection points of the Red Cross.

-The actual blood draw usually only takes a few minutes.
-The blood is taken from the crook of the arm, the tubes are labeled with the customer's data and the sample is then sent to the laboratory.
+The actual blood collection usually takes only a few minutes.
+The blood is drawn from the crook of the arm, the tubes are labeled with the customer's data, and the sample is then sent to the laboratory.
 After about one to two days, the doctor receives the results and can discuss them with the patient at a follow-up appointment.
-Blood values that exceed the reference range are examined more closely and possible follow-up tests resulting from this are clarified.
+In this process, blood values that exceed the reference range are examined more closely, and any resulting possible follow-up examinations are clarified.

 Conclusion: The complete blood count as an important reflection of your health

-Taking a complete blood count is a simple step that can have a big impact.
-It can be used to check your health, find the cause of any problems and initiate timely treatment of illnesses.
+The extraction of the small blood count is a simple step that can achieve a lot.
+It can be used to check the state of health, find the cause of possible complaints, and initiate timely therapy for diseases.

-This is particularly beneficial for self-payers who are free of symptoms and want to stay that way.
-We help them to carry out regular blood tests more easily, quickly and flexibly.
-To this end, we at Probatix work closely with doctors and accredited laboratories to check the evaluations and thus detect diseases earlier.
+This is especially beneficial for self-payers who are symptom-free and want to stay that way.
+We help them to make regular blood tests more uncomplicated, faster, and more flexible.For this purpose, we work closely with doctors and accredited laboratories to review the evaluations and thus detect diseases earlier.

-With the help of the software, the results can be accessed on the smartphone regardless of location and time, which significantly reduces travel time, waiting times and telephone calls to discuss the results.
+With the help of the software, the results can be accessed on the smartphone regardless of location and time, significantly reducing travel, waiting times, and phone calls for result discussions.

-So that you can check your health even more easily and get well again even faster.
+This allows you to check your health even more easily and recover even faster.